MukundSharma11/uberChatbot/README.md

 ### 3️⃣ Pull the Docker Image

+In your terminal or Docker CLI

 docker pull mukki11/chatbot

 ### 4️⃣ Run the Docker Container

+In your terminal or Docker CLI

 #### ✅ Passing Keys Directly (Recommended):

 docker run --rm -it \